WnndGws/OneOffCodes/README.md

 ## Getting Started

 All shell scripts aim to be POSIX compliant, but are written in ZSH and will thus work best in this environment.
-All python scripts are written for python3 only.
+All Python scripts are written for python3 only.

 ## Installing